Azure/usql/Examples/HandleEncoding/README.md

 containing invalid bytes will _not_ be copied to the output file.

-- `@replaceInvalidBytesInErrorsFile` - If `true`, invalid bytes in the records writtent to the errors file will be substituted with the replacement charcter (U+FFFD).
+- `@replaceInvalidBytesInErrorsFile` - If `true`, invalid bytes in the records written to the error file will be substituted with the replacement charcter (U+FFFD).
+This is useful if you want to continue to analyze the errors with a tool (e.g., editor) that complains about invalid encodings.

-- `@offsetFormatInErrorsFile` - C# composite format string that is used to output offsets of invalid records to the errors file.
-The string should contain format item with index `0`, e.g. `"{0}:\t"`.
+- `@offsetFormatInErrorsFile` - This specifies a C# composite format string that is used to output offsets of invalid records to the error file.
+The string should contain a format item with index `0`, e.g. `"{0}:\t"`.
 If `null`, the offsets will not be written.